Table of Contents

 While wireframes are helpful, they can have challenges:

-- Too Basic for Stakeholders: Low-fidelity wireframes might look too rough, making it hard for clients to imagine the final product.
+- Too Basic for Stakeholders: Low-fidelity wireframes may appear too rough, making it difficult for clients to envision the final product.

 - Limited Interactivity: Static wireframes can’t show animations or complex interactions.